 Scientists at times maintain their views in the face of contrary evidence, or because of presuppositions they refuse to relinquish.
 But so may exegetes.
 If there is good reason to be a realist about science generally (and there is), and seemingly good evidence for the age of the earth (and there is), it behooves Christians at the least to hold their young-earth views tentatively.
 The strength of the claim that the earth is young, given all the evidence, warrants some humility.

-———.
-1984.
-“Explaining the Success of Science: Beyond Epistemic Realism and Relativism.”
-In Science and Reality: Recent Work in the Philosophy of Science, edited by J. T. Cushing, C. F. Delaney, and G. Gutting, 83–105.
-Notre Dame: University of Notre Dame Press.
+Larry Laudan, “Explaining the Success of Science: Beyond Epistemic Realism and Relativism,” in Science and Reality: Recent Work in the Philosophy of Science, ed.
+J. T. Cushing, C. F. Delaney, and G. Gutting (Notre Dame: University of Notre Dame Press, 1984), 89.↩

 See also the discussion of Bas C. van Fraassen’s constructive empiricism below.↩

 The following material is adapted from a short essay written for Dr. Welty’s PHI7650 midterm.↩

 The general problem of induction is left aside and the basic validity of inductive reasoning is assumed for the sake of argument; this is obviously contentious in its own right, and orthogonal to this issue.
 Perhaps all inferential reasoning is suspect, but if so that tells against empirical and instrumental accounts of science as well.↩

 Grover Maxwell, “The Ontological Status of Theoretical Entities,” in Scientific Explanation, Space & Time, ed.
 Herbert Feigl and Grover Maxwell, vol. III, Minnesota Studies in Philosophy of Science (University of Minnesota Press, 1962), 4–11.↩

 Philosophy of Science: A Very Short Introduction, Very Short Introductions (New York: Oxford University Press, 2002), 69–70.↩